asdf-vm/asdf/docs/manage/configuration.md

 ### `plugin_repository_last_check_duration`

 Configure the duration since the last asdf plugin repository sync to the next.
-Commands `asdf plugin add <name>` or `asdf plugin list all` will trigger a check of the duration, if the duration has passed then a sync occurs.
+Sync events will trigger a check of the duration, if the duration has passed then a sync occurs.

 | Options                                                                                                 | Description                                                  |
 | :------------------------------------------------------------------------------------------------------ | :----------------------------------------------------------- |